 Case Study: Fiberglass Support Self-Reflective Art Installation

-Nine and Two Thirds, a fabricator in Rhode Island, recently completed a temporary nouveau art project using Strongwell’s fiber reinforced plastics.
+Nine and Two Thirds, a fabricator in Rhode Island, recently completed a temporary modern art project using Strongwell’s fiber reinforced plastics.
 The project, titled “Temple of Mnemon,” was a concept designed and imagined by Anne Lilly.
 The kinetic artist defines “mnemon” as a measurement of memory.
 Upon entry into the temple, that unit of memory is measured through self-reflection.
 An individual lies down on one of the benches while the structure’s eight moving mirrors slide back and forth to create voids in the view of both ground and sky.

 |Product: Outdoor Art Installation Structure|